 Once you do that, you can see information about the servicer, lender and guaranty agency, though don’t forget that payments should be made to the servicer.
 You can also contact the servicer about making any changes to your repayment plan or other issues.

 Things get a little trickier when you need the point of contact for private student loans, as those aren’t listed on the FSA website.
 Instead, if payments are coming out of your bank account, you can check your statement for the name of the agency in charge of managing your loans.
 Once you know the agency, then you can visit the website for contact information and set up your payments.

 If that doesn’t work, or if you’re having trouble figuring out where to send payments in the first place, check your credit report.
 You’re entitled to a free report from each of the three major bureaus every year by going to AnnualCreditReport.com.

 Your credit report should contain a list of all of your debts and who’s servicing them.
 Get the phone number from the credit report and call to find out where to send payment.

-Late in 2017, the Consumer Financial Protection Bureau (CFPB) announced an enforcement action against Citi with regard to its handling of student loans.
-If your Citi student loans are part of the action, you might be eligible for a share of $3.75 million that will be refunded as a result of practices that prevented some consumers from taking advantage of benefits they were entitled to.
+Late in 2017, the Consumer Financial Protection Bureau (CFPB) announced an enforcement action against Citibank with regard to its handling of student loans.
+If your Citibank student loans were part of the action, you might have been eligible for a share of $3.75 million that was refunded as a result of practices that prevented some consumers from taking advantage of benefits they were entitled to.

 Regardless of whether or not the transition went off without a hitch, it’s a good idea to visit the website of your new servicer and set up an online account.
 Being able to manage your student loans over the internet can make a huge difference in making sure everything’s happening as it should.